rochdikhalid/predicy/README.md

 # predicy
-A simple machine learning based web application built with Flask to predict real estate prices in New Delhi
+A simple machine learning based web application built with Flask to predict real estate prices in New Delhi.